microsoft/react-native-windows/packages/@react-native-windows/fs/README.md

 ### `readJsonFile` and `readJsonFileSync`

 `@react-native-windows/fs` provides convenience methods to handle JSON files.
-These are implemented as methods under `fs.ReadFile`.
-The following conversions are added:
+The following methods are added:

 | Method | Return type |
 |-|-|